Adyen/adyen-commercetools/docs/adr/0002-mathcing-adyen-notification.md

 - We will use the native payment key for matching payment for notification.
 - The extension module will validate the reference field makePaymentRequest#reference before handling the payment to avoid unnecessary calls to Adyen.
 - The payment key will be set by the make payment handler, also makePaymentRequest#reference should be validated to avoid mismatches.
-- The notification will use the native payment key to fetch payment, It first finds the payment by `key` where `key=${merchantReference}` and then it finds in this payment the corresponding transaction by `interactionId` where `interactionId=${pspReference}`.
+- The notification will use the native payment key to fetch payment.
+It first finds the payment by `key` where `key=${merchantReference}` and then it finds in this payment the corresponding transaction by `interactionId` where `interactionId=${pspReference}`.

 ## Consequences

 - It is easier to fetch a key rather than using a custom field, also a key is an indexed field, so with a key, it's more performant.
-- It's not possible to set key with my-payments endpoint, so avoids by default changing/removing the key accidentally which is secure than the custom field, because it might be changed my-payment endpoint.
+- It's not possible to set key with my-payments endpoint.
+This prevents by default changing/removing the key accidentally.
+It is more secure than custom fields as the custom field might be changed with my-payment endpoint.
 Check for more details: https://docs.commercetools.com/api/projects/me-payments